Francisca-Heii/milestone1-project/README.md

 ### Credits

 The text in the website is my own.

 In the "about me" page, the web icons and description was coppied from [findmatthew.com](http://findmatthew.com/)

-W3Schools was one on the main site for reference [W3Schools](https://www.w3schools.com/)
+W3Schools was one on the main site for reference [W3Schools](https://www.w3schools.com/) and [stack overflow](https://stackoverflow.com/)

 To structure the website I got ideas here [Bootstrap Grid System](https://www.youtube.com/watch?v=GDwWmrpCa30)